github/vscode-codeql/docs/test-plan.md

 #### Test Case 4: Model as dependency

 1. Click "Model as dependency"
-   - Check that grouping are now per package.
+   - Check that grouping are now per package (e.g. `com.alipay.sofa.rraft.option` or `com.google.protobuf`)
 2. Click "Generate".
    - Check that rows are filled out.